mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 <img src="{{  site.baseurl  }}/images/computer_science/big_o.png" height="90%" width="90%">
 </center>

 What problems could possibly require an algorithm in the red zone? **Red zone algorithms are often necessary for problems where you need to know _every possible answer to a question_.** One example of an $O(2^n)$ algorithm is finding all [**subsets**](https://en.wikipedia.org/wiki/Subset) of an array.
-For each element in the set, we have two options: include or exclude the element.
-A set of four elements like `[A,B,C,D]` will have $2^4$, or 16, subsets:
+Each element in the set can be either included or excluded.
+A set of four elements like `[A,B,C,D]` will therefore have $2^4$, or 16, subsets:
 * `[]`, `[A]`, `[B]`, `[C]`, `[D]`
 * `[A,B]`, `[A,C]`, `[A,D]`, `[B,C]`, `[B,D]`, `[C,D]`
 * `[A,B,C]`, `[A,B,D]`, `[A,C,D]`, `[B,C,D]`